secretstartups/handbook/blog/release-posts/index.html.md

 1. Assign reviewers as recommended in the template.
 1. If this removal will result in a breaking change upon removal, set the `breaking_change` value as `true`.
 1. When the MR is ready (no later than the 15th), assign the MR to the technical writer [assigned to the stage](/handbook/engineering/ux/technical-writing/#designated-technical-writers).
 1. The TW Reviewer reviews the content, adds a commit that [updates the removals doc](#update-the-deprecations-and-removals-docs), and merges the MR by the 17th.
 The new removal will be visible on the [Removals documentation page](https://docs.gitlab.com/ee/update/removals) within four hours after merging.
+1. If the MR is at risk of missing the cut off date, apply the `pick into X.Y` label to the MR.

 If you have multiple removal notices for your category, create a separate `.yml` file and MR for each.